Property Management Vendor Shopping Answering Service

 165 calls/mo, 55% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$310 average protected owner-touch or vendor coordination value Average revenue per converted booking, job, consult, or appointment.
+$310 average protected owner-touch or vendor coordination value Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
 Replace with portfolio call logs, owner update volume, vendor minimums, repeat complaint rate, management-fee economics, owner churn risk, and approved maintenance response rules.